cheery/wordprocessing/README.md

 The project is in a "dogfooding" -phase.
 I'm beginning to put the format into an use and see how it works in practice.

+The pandoc-support for the format:
+Dumps out the whole input file as paragraphs.
+Error handling absent in parser.